finnscodingadventure/digilizeforms/DATABASE-SETUP.md

 - **forms**: Stores all form metadata and structure
 - **form_responses**: Stores form submissions

+## Automatic Profile Creation

+When a new user signs up or is created in the Supabase auth system, a database trigger automatically creates a corresponding record in the `profiles` table.
+This ensures that:

+1. Foreign key constraints are maintained
+2. Users can immediately create forms after signup
+3. No manual profile creation is needed

 ## Row Level Security (RLS)

 The database uses Row Level Security to ensure: